Vespersaurus: Description

 The taxon is notable for its distinct, functionally monodactyl foot anatomy, where the singularly large third digit would have borne most of the weight while walking.
 Based on the proportions of its holotype remains (MPCO.V 0065d), Vespersaurus was a small theropod with an estimated body length of 1–1.5 m.
 This makes it comparable in size to Noasaurus and Masiakasaurus.
 The estimated body mass of Vespersaurus is 11.28 kg, nearly that of the ornithischians Jeholosaurus shangyuanensis and Gasparinisaura cincosaltensis.

 Ichnology

 Footprints pertaining to a functionally monodactyl dinosaur found near Cianorte were attributed to Vespersaurus or to a close relative.
 Those footprints were found in association with the ichnospecies Brasilichnium elusivum.
 It had been suggested that Vespersaurus footprints and/or Brasilichnium elusivum could have originated myths regarding footsteps of a saint near Cianorte.
+In 2023, Leonardi et al. described these footprints as belonging to a new ichnogenus and ichnospecies, which they named Farlowichnus rapidus.
+However, Navarro et al. (2025) questioned the noasaurid interpretation for the trackmaker of Farlowichnus due to the difference in pedal and ungual anatomy compared to those of Vespersaurus.

+Palaeobiology

+In 2023, Barbosa and colleagues tested Vespersaurus' tooth and two pedal unguals using a Finite Element Analysis.
+They found that the teeth were not well suited to handle struggling prey items, nor well-equipped to handle hard food items, having an ideal bite angle of 45 degrees.
+The stresses on the unguals, in contrast, were nearly identical throughout the three different scenarios they tested, indicating that the feet were not specialised for any particular task.
+Based on this, the team concluded that Vespersaurus did not fill a top predator niche in the Brazilian Caiua desert where it lived, but instead filled a more generalist niche, focussing on small prey items or having an opportunistic feeding strategy.